yangliu-op/CUTEst-test/README.md

 A framework of testing algorithms with CUTEst test problems.

 ## CUTEst:
 In short, The Constrained and Unconstrained Environment, safe threads, (CUTEst) is a set of test problems for linear and nonlinear optimization.
-For detailes, see\\
+For detailes, see, https://www.cuter.rl.ac.uk/Problems/mastsif.shtml
-https://www.cuter.rl.ac.uk/Problems/mastsif.shtml

 Reference: